wearep3r/apollo/README.md

 # Versioning

-We use SemVer for versioning, automated by [shipmate](https://gitlab.com/peter.saarland/shipmate).
-For the versions available, see the tags on this repository.
+We use SemVer for versioning.
+For the versions available see the tags on this repository.

+## Older versions

+Versions below 3.0.0 have a different feature-set. apollo v3+ is backwards incompatible.
+If you're running clusters based on older versions of apollo, make sure to use the correct version.

 # Authors